Krystal Inman MS, CYNX-L, DOT/I

 Krystal has trained and placed several psychiatric service dogs and is developing a virtual program to expand assistance to owner-trained service dog teams across the country!

-In her spare time Krystal enjoys spending time with her husband Kris, 8 year old son, and 5 year old daughter.
-Personally Krystal has a 3 year old Labrador Retriever Service Dog Zira, a 1 year old German Shepherd Dog Nikita, a few rescued barn cats, a 75 freshwater tank, a wildlife garden and pond!
+In her spare time Krystal enjoys spending time with her husband and kids.
+Personally Krystal has a 4 year old Labrador Retriever Service Dog Zira, a German Shepherd Dog Nikita, a few rescued barn cats, a 75 freshwater tank, a wildlife garden, chickens, goats, a snake, and pond!
 She takes time to go hiking, kayaking, fishing, and enjoying the outdoors.

 Brittany Wilkinson